BiasJailbreak:Analyzing Ethical Biases and Jailbreak Vulnerabilities in Large Language Models: Experiment

 \subsection{Existing Jailbreak Performance Improvement using BiasJailbreak}

 The bias-based approach we analyzed can also be applied to existing models.
 We confirmed performance improvement by applying the \textit{BiasJailbreak} method to Adaptive Attacks \citep{andriushchenko2024jailbreaking}, the current state-of-the-art (SOTA) jailbreak attack.
 Specifically, for the llama2 model\citep{touvron2023llama}, the performance improved from 98\% to 100\%, resulting in a 2\% increase.
 For the phi model\citep{abdin2024phi3technicalreporthighly}, the performance enhanced from 95\% to 99\%, resulting in a 4\% increase.
 These results show that the method can be easily integrated with existing techniques.
-The experiment was held by using the jailbreak attack artifact from \href{https://github.com/JailbreakBench/artifacts/blob/main/attack-artifacts/prompt_with_random_search/black_box/llama-2-7b-chat-hf.json}{JailbreakBench}\citep{chao2024jailbreakbench}, which has 100 samples of Adaptive Attacks conversation The results in Table \ref{table:performance} demonstrate that our bias-based method can be effectively combined with the existing approaches, providing notable improvements in performance.
+The experiment was held by using the jailbreak attack artifact from JailbreakBench\citep{chao2024jailbreakbench}, which has 100 samples of Adaptive Attacks conversation.

+The results in Table \ref{table:performance} demonstrate that our bias-based method can be effectively combined with the existing approaches, providing notable improvements in performance.